The Voice of the Philippines: The Voice Teens

 A new version for the teens began airing on April 16, 2017; this is the second teen version in the world and the first in Asia.
 Auditions are open for teens who are 13 to 17 years old to fill in the gap between the adult and kids version.
 Just like the adults version, there are four coaches.
 It was revealed that Salonga, Mañalac and Cuneta will reprise their roles as coaches for the Teen version.
 On February 28, 2017, it was confirmed that Sarah Geronimo will be returning as coach, completing the panel of coaches.

 The first season ended with Jona Marie Soquite of Team Sarah as the winner.

 The Voice Generations

-A new version for the generations version was announced in January 7, 2023.
-It will be acquired by GMA Network, making Philippines the first country in Asia to acquire the format.
-This is also the first The Voice season to air on GMA Network.
+On January 7, 2023, GMA Network unveiled its program lineup for 2023, which included a generations version of the show.
+The spin-off, which would be the first to be produced outside ABS-CBN, was the fifth adaptation of the format, and the first in Asia.
+Similarly to the adults version, there are four coaches in the show, however, none of the coaches would reprise their roles for the spin-off.
+On June 9, 2023, it was revealed that Billy Crawford, Julie Anne San Jose, Chito Miranda, and SB19's Stell will comprise the coaching panel.
+This is the first season among the Philippine seasons to have three male coaches, and the second to have only one female coach.